bensondomingo/fsit/README.md

 ## Assumptions

 - There are already existing Stocks that traders can buy or sell.

-(Stock objects can be created through the Django admin panel or through the stock create endpoint.)
+  > Stocks can be created through the `createstock` management command named which requires three postitional arguments `name`, `price`, and `quantity`.
+Example command: `python manage.py createstock MCHP 85.6 100` will store a new stock entry on the database.

+- Endpoints requires authenticated access.
+Use the `/rest-auth/login/` endpoint to secure auth token then add it on the Authorization header.
+Example: `Authorization Token 9a49cf05c4be8e4c33c9d915808f180e44ae2452`
+  > To register for an account use `/rest-auth/registration/`.
+More details below.

 ## Required Endpoints